A great burger is a thing of great beauty and this vegetarian spicy lentil & bean burger is a real stunner on every level!

 I always aim for sweet, salty, sour and often spicy.

-This recipe goes Asian using honey, mirin and soy sauce for the same taste profiles but different flavours.
+This recipe goes Asian using honey, mirin and soy sauce to achieve that flavour profile.

-However, you do need to be a little more careful than you would with a meat-based pattie.
+You also need to be a little more careful than you would with a meat-based burger.

-It is a little more fragile but so long as you take care when flipping you will be fine.
+It is a little more fragile than meat but so long as you take care when flipping you will be fine.

-You should also not cook over the fierce direct heat to begin with.
+If you are cooking on a BBQ then you should not cook over the fierce direct heat initially.
 There is no fat in this recipe to protect the pattie from scorching.